sungseanpark/css-exercises/grid/03-grid-layout-3/README.md

 ![desired outcome stretched](./desired-outcome-stretched.png)

 ### Self Check
-- The container element has two columns
+- The container element has two columns V
-- The container's second column is 4 times larger than the first column
+- The container's second column is 4 times larger than the first column V
-- The container element has a gap of 4px
+- The container element has a gap of 4px V
 - The header element has two columns
-- The `ul` inside the menu element contains another grid
+- The `ul` inside the menu element contains another grid V
-- The `ul` inside the nav element contains another grid
+- The `ul` inside the nav element contains another grid V
-- The sidebar element has a gap of 50px
+- The sidebar element has a gap of 50px V
 - The text elements in the sidebar are centered with grid
 - The article element should set grid columns using `repeat` along with the `auto-fit` and `minmax` properties
 - The article columns should have a minimum value of 250px and a maximum of 1fr unit